-Hitachi Zosen Inova appointed by Cory to build the Riverside 2 Energy from Waste facility
+Hitachi Zosen Inova appointed by Cory to build the Riverside 2 Waste to Energy facility

 Bringing more sustainable waste management infrastructure to London and the South East of England, further reducing the need for landfill and increasing base-load energy security.

-Belvedere, London, UK: Leading waste and recycling company Cory Group (Cory) has further strengthened its relationship with Hitachi Zosen Inova (HZI) by awarding the Swiss green-tech company with the Engineering, Procurement and Construction (EPC) contract to build its second large-scale energy from waste (EfW) plant at Belvedere in the London Borough of Bexley.
+Belvedere, London, UK: Leading waste and recycling company Cory Group (Cory) has further strengthened its relationship with Hitachi Zosen Inova (HZI) by awarding the Swiss green-tech company with the Engineering, Procurement and Construction (EPC) contract to build its second large-scale Waste to Energy (WtE) plant at Belvedere in the London Borough of Bexley.
 The site is adjacent to Cory’s existing facility, which was also built by HZI and has been operational since 2011.
-For HZI, this new project represents its eighteenth EfW project in the UK to date.
+For HZI, this new project represents its eighteenth WtE project in the UK to date.

 Construction will start in early January 2023, with the construction phase set to last nearly four years.
 The Riverside 2 facility was originally granted planning permission by a Development Consent Order in April 2020 and the plant’s owners have also secured an Environmental Permit to operate the plant ahead commercial operations which are set to start in 2026.

-The plant will utilise HZI’s well-established moving grate technology, which has successfully been deployed across numerous operational EfW facilities in the UK, including the iconic Riverside 1 facility.
+The plant will utilise HZI’s well-established moving grate technology, which has successfully been deployed across numerous operational WtE facilities in the UK, including the iconic Riverside 1 facility.

 Dougie Sutherland, CEO of Cory, said: “I am delighted to be partnering with HZI once again to deliver this world class facility.
 We are making a significant investment to ensure that we process non-recyclable waste to the highest standards at a site that is enabled for carbon capture and hydrogen production.
 This facility is being built to deliver a world-class service for the communities, businesses and local authorities that really care about the environment.